iffybooks/host-a-website-at-home/README.md

 # ▶ Choose a domain

-## Option 1: If you have a domain, choose a subdomain
+## Option 1: If you have a domain already, choose a subdomain

 ❏ If you've already registered a domain and you'd like to create a subdomain for this project, the only thing you need to do at this point is decide what subdomain to use.
 For the examples below we'll use the subdomain **zinegallery.iffybooks.net**.
 We'll update your domain records later in the project.